 Applied Research Ethics

 Protecting human participants in research involves, first and foremost, adherence to the basic ethical principles for the conduct of research.
-Everyone engaged in research involving human subjects is expected to read and understand the Belmont Report (click on the "Professional Standards" button) and apply these principles to every aspect of their work.
+Everyone engaged in research involving human participants is expected to read and understand the Belmont Report (click on the "Professional Standards" button) and apply these principles to every aspect of their work.
 The Belmont Report is the basis for the U.S. federal regulations and provides the framework for IRB protocol review.

 - Respect for persons (autonomy)

 All individuals working on a UAF IRB Protocol must have a demonstrated knowledge of human subject protections.
-To learn about human subject protections and to document that you have completed a formal educational program please enroll in and complete the recommended modules in the CITI Educational Program (click on the Training button).
+To learn about human participant protections and to document that you have completed a formal educational program please enroll in and complete the recommended modules in the CITI Educational Program (click on the Training button).
 Beginning January 2006 NO protocols will be accepted for review until, at the minimum, the Principal Investigator has successfully completed the core components of the CITI training.
 Prior to final approval of any protocol requiring expedited or full IRB Review, the entire research team must successfully complete the required CITI training.

 The UAF IRB is an independent body comprised of scientists, non-scientists, and community members who are not affiliated with the university.
 The IRB reviews all UAF research projects involving human subjects by applying the three ethical principles mentioned above.
 The IRB review process is quite different from peer review; therefore, to assist you in your application the IRB has developed a forms that request the necessary information.
 Although this is different from a peer review process the IRB requires that you clearly state your research objectives and methodology because it is an integral component of evaluating risk versus benefit.
 Note: A side-by-side review of the IRB protocol and proposal is required for projects funded by the U.S. Public Health Service.
 Please submit a copy of your proposal in your IRBNet submission package.